Work & Employment

 Why Join a Union in Norway?

-Unions are very common in Norway – around 70% of Norwegian workers are members.
+Unions are very common in Norway – around 50% of Norwegian workers are members (up to 80% in the public sector, as low as 20% in retail and hospitality).
 Benefits include:

 • Legal assistance if you have a dispute with your employer